Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/overview.rst

      - no

    * - `PIV`_
-     - Asymmetric cryptography; more business focussed smartcard realization
+     - Asymmetric cryptography; more business-focussed smartcard realization
      - USB
      - yes